YamtalDev/HackerNews-API/README.md

 ## Project Overview

-The Hacker News project aim to create a lightweight system similar to Hacker News web site that allows users to post text-based news, up vote/down vote posts, and view a list of top posts.
-RESTful API that support create, update, read, delete, up vote, and down vote operations.
+The Hacker News project is a lightweight system similar to Hacker News web site that allows users to post text-based news, up vote/down vote posts, and view a list of top posts.
+RESTful API that support CRUD operation such as: POST, PUT, GET, DELETE, PATCH(up vote and down).

-## Features    separate this
+## Features

 - MySQL Database for storage.
 - Hourly asynchronous updates of the database.
 - Pagination GET All method to improve efficiency.